Aleksandr Kovalenko (footballer)

-Aleksandr Igorevich Kovalenko (Александр Игоревич Коваленко; born 8 August 2003) is a Russian football player who plays for Sochi.
+Aleksandr Igorevich Kovalenko (Александр Игоревич Коваленко; born 8 August 2003) is a Russian football player who plays for Lokomotiv Moscow on loan from Sochi.

 Club career

 After beginning his career with Chertanovo Moscow, on 5 February 2022 Kovalenko joined Russian Premier League club Krylia Sovetov Samara.
 He made his RPL debut for Krylia Sovetov on 6 March 2022 in a game against Arsenal Tula.

 On 25 July 2022, Kovalenko signed with Sochi and was loaned back to Krylia Sovetov.

 On 30 June 2023, Kovalenko moved to Zenit St. Petersburg, signing a five-year contract.

 On 16 August 2024, Kovalenko signed with Orenburg.

 On 25 July 2025, Kovalenko returned to Sochi on a four-year contract.

+On 23 June 2026, Kovalenko moved to Lokomotiv Moscow on a season-long loan with an option to buy.

 International career

 Kovalenko was called up to the Russia national football team for the first time for a friendly against Kyrgyzstan in September 2022.
 He made his debut in that game on 24 September 2022.

 Personal life

 Kovalenko was born to a Ukrainian-Armenian father and an Armenian mother.

 His grandfather, also called Aleksandr Kovalenko, won the Soviet Top League once and Soviet Cup twice with Ararat Yerevan.